5ifar/AtliQMart_Supply_Chain_Analysis/Project Implementation/Documentation.md

     - `KPIs vs City Title = SWITCH(SELECTEDVALUE('Base KPIs Parameter'[Base KPIs Parameter Order]), 0, "OT %", 1, "IF %", 2, "OTIF %") & " vs Target by City"`
     - `CC Delivery Delay Title = "Delivery Delay Days by " & SWITCH(SELECTEDVALUE('CC Dup Parameter'[CC Dup Parameter Order]), 0, "City", 1, "Category")`

+---

+## Phase 4: Dashboard Design

+### Color Pallet:

+Color Hex Codes: `#0077B6 (Dark), #00B4D8 (Medium) & #90E0EF (Light)`.

+Color Standard Assignment:
+1. City: Ahmedabad: Dark, Surat: Medium & Vadodara: Light.
+2. Product Category: Beverages: Dark, Dairy: Medium & Food: Light.
+3. Delay: 3 Days: Dark, 2 Days: Medium & 1 Day: Light.

+### I. Glance at KPIs:

+- Created Visual Blocks for `OT %`, `IF %` & `OTIF %` KPIs comprising of 3 components:
+a.
+Gauge Chart for the Metric value with target set to the calculated metric target.
+b.
+Orders Card shows the total orders for the metric.
+c.
+Target & Variance Card for the the metric.
+Variance has been conditionally formatted to Red color for negative values i.e Actual < Target value.
+- Added Info Button to all the KPI Visual Blocks providing a brief explanation for the same.
+- Added Monthly (Mmm YY format) slicer to filter on specific time frame.

+### II.
+Glance at Cities:

+- Created Product Category Orders by City - Stacked Bar Chart displaying the split of Order lines per category across the 3 cities.
+- Created a dynamic KPI vs Target by City - Clustered Bar Chart displaying the OT %, IF % & OTIF % KPI values vs targets comparison across the 3 cities.
+Configured a field parameter:
+`Base KPIs Parameter = {("OT %", NAMEOF('Key Measures'[OT %]), 0), ("IF %", NAMEOF('Key Measures'[IF %]), 1), ("OTIF %", NAMEOF('Key Measures'[OTIF %]), 2)}`
+This parameter was used as a Slicer and as the dynamic X Axis input to change the KPI plotted as per the selection made on the Parameter Slicer.
+- `KPIs vs City Title` Measure was used as a card to display a dynamic title that changes depending on the KPI selected.

+### III.
+Gaze at KPI Trends:

+- Configured a field parameter:
+`All KPIs Parameter = {("OT %", NAMEOF('Key Measures'[OT %]), 0), ("IF %", NAMEOF('Key Measures'[IF %]), 1), ("OTIF %", NAMEOF('Key Measures'[OTIF %]), 2), ("LiFR %", NAMEOF('Key Measures'[LiFR %]), 3), ("VoFR %", NAMEOF('Key Measures'[VoFR %]), 4)}`
+This parameter was added as a Slicer and was used as a dynamic Y Axis input for the Line Chart displaying KPI (OT %, IF %, OTIF %, LiFR % & VoFR %) Trend over Time.
+KPI plotted is as per the selection made on the Parameter Slicer.
+Target Measures for the corresponding KPIs were added as a Constant Y Axis Reference line. `KPIs Performance Title` Measure was used as a card to display a dynamic title that changes depending on the KPI plotted.
+- Configured a field parameter:
+`CC Parameter = {("City", NAMEOF('dim_customer'[city]), 0), ("Category", NAMEOF('dim_product'[category]), 1)}`
+This parameter was added as a Slicer and was used as a dynamic Legend input for the Ribbon Chart displaying KPI (plotted as per the selection made on the `All KPIs Parameter` Slicer above) Breakdown Trend.
+Breakdown criteria (City or Category) is based on the selection made on the `CC Parameter` slicer.
+Trend can be drilled down from monthly to weekly to daily levels.
+`KPIs Breakdown Title` Measure was used as a card to display a dynamic title that changes depending on the KPI plotted and Breakdown criteria selected.

+### IV.
+Gaze at Customers:

+- Created a Matrix visual displaying the KPIs (OT %, IF %, OTIF %, LiFR % & VoFR %) Breakdown across customers.
+The visual was conditionally formatted as follows:
+For `OT % / IF % / OTIF %` Metrics: Color becomes darker with favorable lower target variance.
+For `LiFR % / VoFR %` Metrics: Color becomes darker with favorable higher metric value.
+- Added City Slicer to enable filtering on specific cities.
+- Created a OT % vs IF % Segmentation - Scatter plot for all customers.
+Two Constant X and Y Axis Reference Lines were added at 50% value to divide the plot in 4 quadrants.
+Q1 indicates customers with good values across both metrics.
+Q2 & Q4 indicate customers with issues in one metric i.e either lower InFull % or On Time %.
+Q3 indicates the customers with bad values across both metrics.
+Zoom Sliders were added to enable further data drilling.

+### V. Gaze at Products:

+- Created Visual Blocks for LiFR % & VoFR % KPIs comprising of 2 components:
+a.
+Gauge Chart for the Metric value.
+No target was set as target data not available for these metrics.
+Info Button was added to provide a brief description for the metric.
+b.
+Cards showing: Total Order Lines & In Full Order Lines for LiFR % metric and Total Ordered Qty and Total Delivered Qty for VoFR % metric.
+- Created a Matrix visual displaying LiFR % and VoFR % Breakdown by Product Category.
+Data can be drilled down to Product Type and Product Name levels.
+Additionally, Sparklines were configured to display the trend over month for both metrics with markers on lowest and highest values.
+- Added Monthly (Mmm YY format) slicer to filter on specific time frame.
+- Created 4 Line & Clustered Column Charts to visualize the LiFR % and VoFR % Trend across City and Product Category along with Total Order Lines (for LiFR %) and Total Ordered Qty (for VoFR %).
+Four custom blank buttons were created for LiFR % and VoFR % Metrics to act as a toggle to switch between the 2 visual groups using bookmarks: `LiFR % Chart Shown` and `VoFR % Chart Shown`.
+These bookmarks enable displaying 2 visuals for each metric selected using toggle buttons.
+Charts can be drilled down at City to Customer and Product Category to Product Type levels.

+### VI.
+Gaze at Customer Lead Times:

+- Created a Visual Block for ADDD KPI comprising of 3 components:
+a.
+KPI Card for the Metric value.
+Info Button was added to provide a brief description for the metric.
+b.
+Card showing the count of Total Orders that were delayed at any limit.
+c.
+Individual Cards showing the count of Orders delayed by 1, 2 and 3 days.
+- Configured a field parameter:
+`CC Dup Parameter = {("City", NAMEOF('dim_customer'[city]), 0), ("Category", NAMEOF('dim_product'[category]), 1)}`
+This parameter was added as a Slicer and was used as a dynamic Legend input for the Stacked Bar Chart displaying Total Order Lines by Delivery Delay Days Breakdown.
+Existing `CC Parameter` was not reused to avoid unintentional filtering due to same parameter being used for 2 slicers at different places.
+Breakdown criteria (City or Category) is based on the selection made on the `CC Dup Parameter` slicer.
+`CC Delivery Delay Title` Measure was used as a card to display a dynamic title that changes depending on the Breakdown criteria selected.
+- Created a Line & Stacked Column chart visualizing the Delivery Delay Days Breakdown and ADDD Metric Trend over customers.
+Columns have been color coded with No Delay and Early Delivery Order Cases as Neutral colors and Delay Orders as Standard Blue color palette (increasing darkness with higher delay).

+---